-- 54. Inquiry Process A process is established to provide an opportunity for a competitive event participant to submit constructive inquiries and recommendations to the Competitive Events Management Team at HOSA's International Leadership Conference via completion of a "Competitive Event Inquiry Form."
-This completed form must be signed by the HOSA competitor and the HOSA State Advisor and turned in to Competitive Events Headquarters within two (2) hours after the competitive event concludes (see Appendix B). - 55.
+- 60. Photo ID: At ILC, all competitors must have photo identification, as outlined in Appendix G, for each round of competition.
+If a competitor comes to competition and does not have the proper photo ID with them, then the competitor will be allowed to compete but will receive 35 penalty points.
+Points will be deducted in Tabulations.
+For round 2 Biomedical Debate, HOSA Bowl, Foundations of HOSA Bowl, and Medical Spelling, which require a paired matchup or live spelldown, if a competitor does not provide a valid photo ID, they forfeit their right to compete. - 61.
+Inquiry Process A process is established to provide an opportunity for a competitive event participant to submit constructive inquiries and recommendations to the Competitive Events Management Team at HOSA's International Leadership Conference via completion of a "Competitive Event Inquiry Form."
+This completed form must be signed by the HOSA competitor and the HOSA State Advisor and turned in to Competitive Events Headquarters within two (2) hours after the competitive event concludes (see Appendix B). - 62.
 Personal Articles Competitors will be asked to place personal articles (purses, bags) under their chair during a test or an event.
 They may not obtain anything from their personal article until the test/event is complete.
-Event personnel will NOT collect or hold competitors' personal articles during an event. - 56.
-NO Study Materials are allowed in testing rooms, but are allowed in holding rooms and on event buses to skill sites. - 57.
-Observers There will be no observers in any of the events at the ILC except for the semi-finals and finals of HOSA Bowl.
+Event personnel will NOT collect or hold competitors' personal articles during an event. - 63.
+NO Study Materials are allowed in testing rooms but are allowed in holding rooms and on event buses to skill sites, unless otherwise specified in guidelines. - 64.
+Observers There will be no observers in any of the events at the ILC except for the semi-finals and finals of HOSA Bowl when indicated in the ILC Program.
 Demonstration and Pilot events may allow observers.
-Additionally, the HOSA conference photographer is allowed in event rooms, as applicable. - 58.
-Chartered Association Autonomy Chartered Associations are encouraged to follow the competitive event processes and event guidelines used by HOSA.
-But they have the discretion to do things that meet the needs of their chartered association; therefore, HOSA members should check with the State Advisor for all processes and event modifications being used at the Area/Region/State level. - 59.
-Extenuating Circumstances It is the intention of HOSA to fairly and consistently enforce all rules and event guidelines.
+Additionally, the HOSA conference photographer is allowed in event rooms, as applicable. - 65.
+State Chartered Association Autonomy State Chartered Associations are encouraged to follow the competitive event processes and event guidelines used by HOSA.
+But they have the discretion to do things that meet the needs of their chartered association; therefore, HOSA members should check with the State Advisor for all processes and event modifications being used at the Area/Region/State level.
+GUIDELINES ARE WRITTEN FOR INTERNATIONAL LEADERSHIP CONFERENCE (ILC).
+IT IS THE COMPETITOR'S RESPONSIBILITY TO DETERMINE DIFFERENCES THAT MAY OCCUR IN THEIR STATE CHARTERED ASSOCIATIONS. - 66.
+Extenuating Circumstances It is the intention of HOSA to enforce all rules and event guidelines fairly and consistently.
 On rare occasions when circumstances are beyond the control of the competitor, such as a canceled flight, a rule can be appealed to the Competitive Events Management Team.